quintonbjohnson/atlanta-street-art-project/README.md

 ### Bug Fixes
 * Fixed bug that doesn’t change the “Add to tour” text when a piece of art is added to the user’s tour
+* Fixed bug where the navigation drawer reopens the selected activity even if the user is already on that activity

 ### Known Bugs
 * Once art has been submitted, the Explore screen needs to be refreshed before the user can see it in the list